phue/rna_seq_kallisto1/readme.md

 If you open the file called rna_seq1.nf in the rna_seq_kallisto1 folder you will find, on the very top, a section called "Parameters".
 This section contains is a set of input information that is given to the pipeline.
 The parameters are run-specific, meaning that one can give different parameters for different datasets.
 However, some of the parameters here do not need to be changed, so the ones you (may) need to provide are the following:

-**params.bam:** this is the path to the folder where you have your raw bam files followed by  '/\*.bam' which tells the pipeline to take all files with the .bam extension as input files (NB the folder should contain ONLY the bam files your are interested in). **If you follow the 'recommended project set up', then the default path will work for you and you can leave it as it is.**<br/>
+**params.bam:** this is the path to the folder where you have your raw bam files followed by  '/\*.bam' which tells the pipeline to take all files with the .bam extension as input files (NB the folder should contain ONLY the bam files your are interested in). **If you follow the 'recommended project setup', then the default path will work for you and you can leave it as it is.**<br/>

 **params.seqtype:** this should be set to SR (Single read) or PR  (Paired read).
 As most RNA-seq is single read, SR is set to be the default, meaning that **if you have single read data you do not need to change this parameter.**<br/>